forourjunkuseonly/bs-b4-boilerplate/README.md

 ```sh
 $ gulp
 ```
 During development, Gulp will "watch" for changes in the `components/sass` and `components/scripts` directories.
-Any change will trigger a recompile and reload of the page.
+Any update will trigger a recompile and reload of the page.

 ### Project Completion
 Upon project completion, change to a production environment from the terminal:
 ```sh
 $ NODE_ENV=production gulp
 ```
-and Gulp will perform a final compile and minify of all included files for final packaging in the production directory.
+... and Gulp will perform a final compile and minify of all included files for final packaging in the production directory.

+---

+### Update:
+Trying to concat the popper.js with the bootstrap.js caused the dropdowns to malfunction.
+Removing it from the compile group and adding it solo. (may end up removing the whole js compile part of this for now)

-Created using the super useful [Dillinger](http://dillinger.io/) online readme tool
+Created using [Adam-P's Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and the [Dillinger](http://dillinger.io/) online readme preview tool.
+(never did figure out how to insert a successful linebreak)